7 New Battery Technologies to Watch

 These batteries are typically capable of storing an abundance of energy.
 Additionally, the materials used in their production are affordable, non-toxic and readily available, according to PV Magazine.

-But researchers are still working to solve some technical problems related to these batteries, namely the potential for them to short circuit, before they can be used more widely in greater use cases.
+But researchers are still working to solve some technical problems related to these batteries, namely the potential for them to short circuit.
+These batteries are also inefficient and expensive to produce, so more research is needed before they can be used more widely.